 DLG represented Jeff C. who was struck by a car in San Carlos, California.
-Despite an adverse finding of fault against the client in the police report, the case settled before a lawsuit was filed for $1,250,000.
+Despite an adverse finding of fault against the client in the police report, the case settled for $1,250,000 before a lawsuit was filed.

 Jeff C. needed help.
 The 43-year-old single dad and fitness enthusiast lay in a bed at the Stanford Hospital ICU wondering what had happened.
 Less than an hour earlier, Jeff had been taking measurements of fiber optic placements on a utility pole in San Carlos — part of his training for a new career in telecommunications.
 Unfortunately, a negligent motorist intervened.

 As Jeff took his measurements in the early morning hours, a motorist sped toward him, unable to see clearly due to a fogged windshield.
 The motorist never saw Jeff near the edge of the roadway and plowed into him, launching him 10 feet into the air and sending him crashing to the pavement 15 feet from the point of impact.
 When paramedics arrived, Jeff’s Glasgow Coma Score was 8 (a GCS of 15 is normal) — a telltale sign of a brain injury.
 At the Stanford ER, doctors found he had a skull fracture and closed head injury, fractured jaw, broken teeth, cervical ligament tear, multiple rib fractures, fractured thoracic vertebrae, left fibula fracture, and shoulder and knee pain.
 His pain was so severe that typical IV pain medication was ineffective and he required a procedure that delivered the medication directly to his spinal nerves.
 After 8 days, he was discharged … into uncertainty.